Storyboard: Gloria Kondrup

 A friend of mine who was a graphic designer helped me to understand the basic nuts and bolts of the graphic design field.
 She also introduced me to a small firm that was looking to hire.

 At the time, I had no experience, no degree in graphic design, and only the most rudimentary understanding of what design entailed.
 She encouraged me to take the plunge, to give it a try.
-So I did.
+So, I did.

 Determined as ever, I proceeded to learn the skills that I would need to succeed.
 I worked overtime and sought out mentors and design firms in NYC where I could hone these skills.
-I found that I was actually very good, better than good.
+I found that I was actually very good, even better than good.
 I thrived in the field of graphic design, eventually being hired to establish an in-house packaging studio for Avon.

 I came into contact with Leah Hoffmitz Milken – a legendary teacher at the College – during my first semester of teaching.
 Unlike my patchwork quilt of experiences, she was a typographic thoroughbred who had studied at the renowned Basel School of Design.
-Over the course of the next twenty plus years, Leah would become my best friend, a beloved colleague, and someone who would change my life forever.
+Over the course of the next twenty plus years, Leah would become my best friend, beloved colleague, and someone who would change my life forever.

 Leah and I shared more than just time together.
 We shared students.
 We shared our thoughts on the work they produced.
 We shared our thoughts on typography, although from two ends of the technology spectrum.
-She created the digital font design program and I became the director of Archetype Press, ArtCenter’s letterpress studio.
+She created the digital font design program and I became the Director of Archetype Press, ArtCenter’s letterpress studio.
 We shared a unique and symbiotic creative bond.

 I guess I was never supposed to be a lawyer.